 - C. All admitted law students must deposit \$500 to hold the applicant's place in the class.
 The deadline for this deposit will meet the Law School Admission Council's Statement of Good Admission and Financial Aid Practices requiring admitted students to deposit no sooner than April 1.
 If the entering law student's offer of admission has come after March 1, the admitted law student will be required to deposit within one month of acceptance for admission.
 The deposit will be applied toward tuition and is not refundable.
 A second \$500 nonrefundable deposit will be due June 10 for all admitted law students who were accepted prior to May 10 and who paid the initial \$500 deposit.
 This second nonrefundable deposit is required to continue to hold the applicant's place in the class.
 Both of these deposits will be applied toward registration fees and/or tuition.
 All admitted law students accepted after May 10 must, according to the date specified in the acceptance packet for admission, make a \$1,000 nonrefundable deposit to hold the applicant's place in the class.
-This deposit is required to hold the applicant's place in the class and will be applied toward registration fees and/or tuition. - D. All William S. Boyd School of Law resident and non-resident students shall be assessed per credit tuition and registration fees for Summer term courses as follows:
+This deposit is required to hold the applicant's place in the class.
+This deposit is required to hold the applicant's place in the class.
+Both of the applicant's place in the class and will be applied toward registration fees and/or tuition. - D. All William S. Boyd School of Law resident and non-resident students shall be assessed per credit tuition and registration fees for Summer term courses as follows: